tvergilio/real-time-infrastructure/README.md

 The goal of this system is to calculate the relevance of restaurants in real-time based on views and likes.
 It leverages Kafka for data ingestion, Flink for data processing, and Redis caching a sorted set of trending restaurants.
 The system is designed to handle dynamic and real-time information about trending restaurants, updating every 30 seconds based on the relevance scores calculated by the Flink job.

+The more traffic is expected, the lower the window size should be to provide more up-to-date information (windows are currently set to a very short duration for demonstration purposes).

-This information is crucial for applications that need to know which restaurants are currently trending.
+This information is useful for applications that need to know which restaurants are currently trending.

 ### Data Processing Flow
 ![flink.png](assets/images/flink.png)